 The term project includes the following deliverables that will be assigned to you in future lessons:

-- Revised Final Term Project, no longer than 2500 words (20 points, 10% of your grade) - assigned in Lesson 10
+- Revised Final Term Project - assigned in lesson 10

 Look for details on each deliverable (including specific due dates) on the Canvas calendar.